THINK2TRY/AutoProNE/README.md

 * --concat-search : search the filters used to concat, action="store_true"
 * --contra-search : search one filter, action="store_true"
 * --prop-types : types of filters to use, options : ['ppr', 'heat', 'gaussian', 'sc']
+* --max-evals : iterations of automl to optimize loss, default=50

+Currently using `optuna` as automl tool.